 The Best Foods for the Cancer Diet

-Ask your vet to prepare a vitamin tincture for your pet, which is not only beneficial for cancer but for those recovering from illnesses.
+Ask your vet to prepare a vitamin tincture for your pet, which is not only beneficial for cancer but also for those recovering from illnesses.